gigachad80/del-packURLs/README.md

 ### 🤔 Why This Name?

  First, I decided to use both the Web Archive CDX API and [Waybackpack](https://github.com/jsvine/waybackpack) (one for fetching and one for showing the 200 status of archived URLs).
 However, after trying a lot, Waybackpack didn't work.
 Then, one day, an idea suddenly came to me: why not just do it normally using the CDX API, which would show timestamps, status codes, and URLs?
 After modifying it a bit, it easily showed all the archived URLs that once had a 200 OK status code but are currently 404.
-So, even though I didn't end up using Waybackpack, it was my initial approach.
-And ```del``` refers to deleted (404 Page not found).
+So, even though I didn't end up using Waybackpack, it was my initial approach which refers to ```pack``` ,and ```del``` refers to deleted (404 Page not found).
 So, I named it del-packURLs.

 ### ⌚ Total Time taken in development , testing , trying diferent approaches & variations , debugging , even writing README.